ARM-software/arm-trusted-firmware/docs/firmware-design.md

 #### Platform initialization

-BL2 does not perform any platform initialization that affects subsequent stages of the ARM Trusted Firmware or normal world software.
-It copies the information regarding the trusted SRAM populated by BL1 using a platform-specific mechanism.
+BL2 copies the information regarding the trusted SRAM populated by BL1 using a platform-specific mechanism.
 It calculates the limits of DRAM (main memory) to determine whether there is enough space to load the BL3-3 image.
 A platform defined base address is used to specify the load address for the BL3-1 image.
 It also defines the extents of memory available for use by the BL3-2 image.
-BL2 also initializes UART0 (PL011 console), which enables  access to the `printf` family of functions in BL2
+BL2 also initializes UART0 (PL011 console), which enables  access to the `printf` family of functions in BL2.
+Platform security is initialized to allow access to access controlled components.
+On the Base FVP a TrustZone controller (TZC-400) is configured to give full access to the platform DRAM.
+The storage abstraction layer is initialized which is used to load further bootloader images.

 #### BL3-1 (EL3 Runtime Firmware) image load